 There is a further complication in that competition within the women's floor is highly encouraged by the male members of the house, mainly by blatantly insulting one women's wing.
-"We all slept with 1st T.C., / now we all have STDs" song performed by 2nd T.C., a male wing during Wing Wars is an example of this.
-The women on this wing take these cues and act accordingly, performing a song that insults the other girl's wing.
-It seems that certain personalities were attached to certain floors.
+"We all slept with 1st T.C., / now we all have STDs" song performed by take these cues and act accordingly, performing a song that insults the other girl's wing.